Risk-team icon

 Scenario 2

-3. Prefer not 3D Secure authentication for all other transactions (default rule).
+2. Default 3D Secure rule: Prefer not to request 3D Secure authentication for all other transactions.

 Scenario 3